seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 exec /sbin/init $*
 /*-- endfilter -*/
 ```

-Note that in the `init` script we load our new `poke` module.

-7. Update our apps CMakeList file to add our init script to the
+Now update our the VM apps `CMakeLists.txt` file to add the new init script to the
 overlay.
-After our call to `AddExternalProjFilesToOverlay` for the poke module we can add:
+After our call to `AddExternalProjFilesToOverlay` for the poke module add the following:

 ```cmake
 /*-- filter TaskContent("vm-cmake-poke", TaskContentType.COMPLETED, subtask='init_overlay', completion='buildroot login') -*/
 AddFileToOverlayDir("init" ${CMAKE_CURRENT_LIST_DIR}/init "." vm-overlay)
 /*-- endfilter -*/
 ```
 and give the script executable permissions:
 ```bash
 chmod +x init
 ```

-8. Rebuild the app:
+Rebuild the project:
 /*? macros.ninja_block() ?*/

-9. Run the app:
+Run the following commands to see the module being used:

 ```
 Welcome to Buildroot